Irregularly and incompletely sampled random fields in the Earth sciences: Analysis and synthesis of parameterized covariance models: T H E C O M P L E T E M E T H O D O L O G Y : M A T E R N M E E T S W H I T T L E

 All that follows will be in terms of two-dimensional observations of random fields with generality to higher dimensions straightforward.
 Evaluating eq.~(\ref{eq:specmaterndd}) for the two-dimensional case, we drop the dimensionality superscript and express the Mat\'ern spectral density as

 The three-parameter form of the Mat\'ern class lends to its generality, with several, well-known two-parameter special cases being simplifications of eqs~(\ref{eq:spatmatern}) and (\ref{eq:specmaterndd}) where the value of the smoothness parameter, $\nu$, is fixed, and the two parameters that remain free characterize the shape and scale of the covariance.
-Often, the value assigned to $\nu$ in the special cases reduces the $K_{\nu}(z)$ term to a more wieldy function, such as the product of exponential and polynomial terms when $\nu$ is a half-integer.
-While many of these two-parameter special-case covariance functions are widely adopted throughout the geosciences \cite[e.g.,][]{Tarantola+84,North+2011,Muir+2023}, the Mat\'ern class that they generalize from is less commonly recognized as such.
-We present the analytical expressions for several special-case, nested models in Table~\ref{tab:MaternSpecial} as direct simplifications of the parameterization of the two-dimensional Mat\'ern forms in eqs~(\ref{eq:spatmatern}) and (\ref{eq:specmatern2d}).
+Often, the special value of~$\nu$ reduces the $K_{\nu}(z)$ term to a more wieldy function, such as the product of an exponential and a polynomial term when $\nu$ is half integer.
+While many of these two-parameter covariance functions are widely adopted throughout the geosciences, the Mat\'ern class that they generalize from is less commonly recognized as such.
+We present the analytical expressions for several special models in Tables~\ref{tab:MaternSpecial} and~\ref{tab:MaternSpecialAll}, as direct simplifications of the parameterization of the two- and $d$-dimensional Mat\'ern forms in eqs~(\ref{eq:spatmatern})--(\ref{eq:specmatern2d}).

-In Fig.~\ref{fig:specialcasessim}, we display random fields generated for several special cases with increasing values of $\nu$ and a common $\sigma^2$ and $\rho$, for a fully observed, evenly spaced, rectangular sampling grid.
-The distinction between these covariance models is evident: fields characterized by a larger $\nu$ display more gentle, undulous transitions in amplitude between spatially sampled values.
-As Fig.~\ref{fig:specialsdfcov} shows in their spectral representations, they possess reduced high-frequency content, which we will revisit in terms of its effect on the estimators below.
+In Fig.~\ref{fig:specialcasessim}, we display random fields generated for several special cases with increasing smoothness values~$\nu$ and a common variance~$\sigma^2$ and range~$\rho$, on a fully observed, evenly spaced, rectangular sampling grid.
+The distinction between these covariance models is evident: fields characterized by a larger~$\nu$ display more gentle, undulous transitions in amplitude between spatially sampled values.
+To make this figure, as the only example in this paper where we wish to preserve the dominant spatial patterns, we scaled a single set of complex normal Gaussian variates with spectral densities of varying smoothness.
+The omission of wavenumber correlation that that entails causes wrap-around periodicity and loss of stationarity.
+Hence, for simulations everywhere else, we will use circulant embedding, see Sec.~\ref{sec:sim}.